Ah, Soundcloud rap, what a unique genre and a humorous topic to try to explain to your elders at family gatherings.

 Although this genre is the first of it’s kind, its not the first time drugs have influenced a new type of music genre.
 Almost 30 years ago in the early 90s, a new experimental music genre of grunge was morphed from the remnants of the glamour of the 80s.
 On the frontier of this genre was Kurt Cobain, creating a Nirvana (pun intended) for angsty teens to hate the world with an alternative rock soundtrack.
 The grunge aesthetic was a dystopian American high school atmosphere where everyone hates everyone and everything, and no one wants to be alive.

 Soundcloud rap, although in a completely different ball park musically, is compared to Nirvana’s grunge movement in the early 90’s for the radicalisation of contemporary society and, of course, the drug influence on the music.
+But why is the drug influence so heavy in the subcultures?

 Is Soundcloud Rap just a blip in the drug-made music cycle?
 And furthermore, in 30 years when the cycle completes again, what kind of music and aesthetic will be developed from what kind of addictive substance for our children to delve in?